-- Ethics: We comply with applicable governmental laws, rules and regulations.
-Our ethics policy affirms the Company's philosophy that the way results are achieved is as important as the results themselves, and states that even where the law is permissive, the course of highest integrity is chosen. - Health: We identify, evaluate and manage health risks related to our operations that potentially affect employees, contractors or the public. - Complaint procedures and open-door communication: These encourage employees to ask questions, voice concerns, and make appropriate suggestions regarding the business practices of the Company. - Environment: We conduct our business in a manner compatible with the balanced environmental and economic needs of the communities in which we operate. - Safety: We conduct our business in a manner that protects the safety of employees, others involved in operations, customers, and the public. - Equal Employment Opportunity: We provide equal employment opportunity in conformance with all applicable laws and regulations to individuals who are qualified to perform job requirements.
+- Ethics: We comply with applicable governmental laws, rules and regulations. - Health: We identify, evaluate and manage health risks related to our operations that potentially affect employees, contractors or the public. - Complaint procedures and open-door communication: These encourage employees to ask questions, voice concerns, and make appropriate suggestions regarding the business practices of the Company. - Environment: We conduct our business in a manner compatible with the balanced environmental and economic needs of the communities in which we operate. - Safety: We conduct our business in a manner that protects the safety of employees, others involved in operations, customers, and the public. - Equal Employment Opportunity: We provide equal employment opportunity in conformance with all applicable laws and regulations to individuals who are qualified to perform job requirements.